mjc-school/MJC-School/stage #2/module #3. SQL/lesson #13. Unions/content.md

 - Have them in the same order

 -
-But they need not have to be in the same length.
+But they don't have to be the same length.

 Syntax:
 ````